← Back to 史記

 西 西

 Jinyang rebelled.
 In the first year, General Meng Ao attacked and brought it under control.
 In the second year, General Bi Gong attacked Juan with his troops and beheaded thirty thousand.
 In the third year, Meng Ao attacked Han and captured thirteen cities.
 Wang Qi died.
 In the tenth month, General Meng Ao attacked Chang and Yougui of Wei.
 There was a severe famine that year.
-In the fourth year, they captured Chang and Yougui.
-In the third month, the army was disbanded.
+In the fourth year, Qin captured Chang and Yougui.
+In the third month, the army was dismissed.
 Qin's hostage returned from Zhao, and Zhao's crown prince departed to return to his state.
 In the tenth month on the Gengyin day, locusts came from the east and blotted out the sky.
 There was an epidemic throughout the empire.
-Commoners who donated one thousand shi of grain were granted nobility one rank higher.
+Commoners who contributed one thousand shi of grain were advanced one rank in nobility.
 In the fifth year, General Ao attacked Wei, bringing Suanzhao, Yan, Xu, Changping, Yongqiu, and Shanyang under control.
 He captured them all, taking twenty cities in total.
 Dong commandery was established for the first time.
 There was thunder in winter.
 In the sixth year, Han, Wei, Zhao, Wei, and Chu joined forces to attack Qin and captured Shouling.
 Qin sent out troops, and the five states' armies withdrew.
 They captured Wei and pressed against Dong commandery.
 Its ruler Jiao led his clan and relatives to move and reside at Yewang, blocking the mountains to preserve Wei's Henan region.
 In the seventh year, a comet first appeared in the east, was visible in the north, and appeared in the west in the fifth month.
 General Ao died.
-After attacking Long, Gu, and Qingdu, they turned their troops back to attack Ji.
+After attacking Long, Gu, and Qingdu, they wheeled back and attacked Ji.
 The comet reappeared in the west for sixteen days.
 Empress Dowager Xia died.
 In the eighth year, the king's younger brother Lord Chang'an Cheng Juan, serving as general, attacked Zhao but rebelled.
 He died at Tunliu, all the army officers were beheaded, and their people were moved to Lintao.
-General Bi died, and the troops at Tunliu and Puhe rebelled.
-Their corpses were mutilated.
+General Bi died, and the troops at Tunliu and Puhe rebelled; their corpses were mutilated afterward.
 Great numbers of river fish swam upstream, and light chariots and heavy horses went east in search of food.

 3